cyruscyliu/pyqemulog/README.md

 # pyqemu-log

 This is the [qemu-log](https://github.com/organix/qemu-log) ported to Python.

-QEMU log parsing utility.
+As a matter of fact, this project is better than qemu-log.
+We provide you with more interfaces and support of more architectures.

 ## contribution
 It's welcome to contribute pyqemulog.

-We still need to support other -d flags and other architecuters(MIPS...).
+We now support both ARM32 and MIPS32 with cpu,in_asm,int flags.

 ## Installation
 ```shell script